 All sand filters use the same basic mechanics: when set to Filter, water flows from the pool, through the filter, and back into the pool.
-The sand inside the filter system blocks debris, dirt, and oil.
-A typical sand filter multiport system has 6 different settings – Filter, Backwash, Rinse, Circulate, Closed, and Waste.
+The filter medium (sand or DE) inside the filter system blocks debris, dirt, and oil.
+A typical pool filter multiport system has 6 different settings – Filter, Backwash, Rinse, Circulate, Closed, and Waste.

-However, when you vacuum your pool a concentrated level of dirt and debris get deposited into the sand – the result being that the sand becomes dirty and clogged with contaminants that, if left unchecked, will reduce the sand’s ability to filter and, ultimately, simply end up back in your pool.
+However, when you vacuum your pool a concentrated level of dirt and debris get deposited in the filter – the result being that the filter becomes dirty and clogged with contaminants that, if left unchecked, will reduce the filter medium’s ability to clean and if left could restrict the waterflow and put extra strain on the pool.

-Backwashing prevents this.
-The backwash reverses the flow of water, lifts up and flushes the sand, and then expels the dirty water via a waste line into the ground or drain.
+Backwashing or backwash reverses the flow of water through the pool’s filter, lifts up and flushes the filter medium (sand or DE), and then expels the dirty water via a waste line into the ground or drain.